pbloem/profane-tmesis/chain-of-thought.md

 -- No, that's not the point.
 The point is it happens either way.
 Aiming for guarantees just accelerates it.
 Sometimes because it undercuts your own position.
 Sometimes because you're so busy bolting the door, you leave the window open.<br/>
 -- So you're saying that a free society should not just allow people to argue for its own destruction, it should accept a certain risk of its own destruction.<br/>
 -- Yes.
 The risk is there already.
 The only point of discussion is what you do with it.<br/>
 -- Given the law of large numbers, doesn't that mean that it will happen eventually.
-That we can never create a robust, lasteing state of peace and prosperity?<br/>
+That we can never create a robust, lasting state of peace and prosperity?<br/>
 -- I think that's what I believe.<br/>
 -- It seems defeatist.<br/>
 -- It is a little.
 I'm not looking to convince you here.
 Just trying to express how I see things.<br/>